The last few weeks have seen tennis embroiled in a sexism scandal, but Andy Murray has remained consistent in calling

 The point about everyday sexism is that it often goes unchallenged, even by those who may oppose it, so for Murray to use his platform to correct the language of the interviewer is significant.

-The whole internet hates Andy Murray, dour Scot who's mad about everything! *5 years later* We're happy to inform you he's actually alright— MY SPAGHETT (@bloatyhead) July 13, 2017
+The whole internet hates Andy Murray, dour Scot who's mad about everything! *5 years later* We're happy to inform you he's actually alright— A Little Mo Fan Account (@bloatyhead) July 13, 2017

 Following his hard-fought victory, Querrey will take on Marin Čilić for a place in the final after the Croat beat Gilles Müller, also in five sets.